 - EvaluatIR: An Online Tool for Evaluating and Comparing IR Systems, Timothy G. Armstrong, Alistair Moffat, William Webber, and Justin Zobel, Proc.
 ACM-SIGIR, Boston, July 2009, pp.834 (ACM DL) (ACM DL Open Access PDF) (extended abstract preprint), EvaluatIR.org website).

-- Swift/T: Scalable Data Flow Programming for Many-Task Applications, Justin M. Wozniak, Timothy G. Armstrong, Michael Wilde, Daniel S. Katz, Ewing Lusk, Ian T. Foster, to appear at CCGrid '13 (preprint)
+- Swift/T: Scalable Data Flow Programming for Many-Task Applications, Justin M. Wozniak, Timothy G. Armstrong, Michael Wilde, Daniel S. Katz, Ewing Lusk, Ian T. Foster, CCGrid '13 (IEEE Computer Society) (IEEE Xplore) (preprint)

 - Swift/T: Scalable Data Flow Programming for Many-Task Applications (poster version), Justin M. Wozniak, Timothy G. Armstrong, Michael Wilde, Daniel S. Katz, Ewing Lusk, Ian T. Foster, PPoPP '13 (ACM DL) (ACM DL Open Access PDF) (preprint)

 - A model for tracing and debugging large-scale task-parallel programs with MPE , Justin M. Wozniak, Anthony Chan, Timothy G. Armstrong, Michael Wilde, Ewing Lusk, Ian T. Foster, Proc.
 Workshop on Leveraging Abstractions and Semantics in High-performance Computing at PPoPP '13. (preprint)